Francis Drake's expedition of 1572–1573: Veragua, 1573

 Undaunted, Drake determined to cruise off Veragua (aboard the Minion), finally desisting on 19 March, having gained a frigate and its Genoese pilot.
-In the meantime, Oxenham cruise eastwards (aboard the Bear), where he seized a well-provisioned frigate out of Tolú, heading back to camp by 21 March.
+In the meantime, Oxenham cruised eastwards (aboard the Bear), where he seized a well-provisioned frigate out of Tolú, heading back to camp by 21 March.

 The men celebrated Easter at Port Plenty, on 22 March.
 The next day, Drake ventured out (aboard his Spanish prize and the Bear).
 On 25 March, they chanced upon Guillaume Le Testu (and his 70 men aboard an 80-tonne ship), who agrees to join Drake and the cimarrones in an attempt against the treasure train.